-It is important that the school consider every report on a case-by-case basis.
+It is important that the School consider every report on a case-by-case basis.
 When to inform the alleged perpetrator will be a decision that should be carefully considered.
-Where a report is going to be made to children's social care and/or the police, then, as a general rule, the school or college should speak to the relevant agency and discuss next steps and how the alleged perpetrator will be informed of the allegations.
-However, as per general safeguarding principles, this does not and should not stop the school taking immediate action to safeguard their children, where required.
-There are four likely scenarios for schools and colleges to consider when managing any reports of sexual violence and/or sexual harassment.
+Where a report is going to be made to children's social care and/or the police, then, as a general rule, the School should speak to the relevant agency and discuss next steps and how the alleged perpetrator will be informed of the allegations.
+However, as per general safeguarding principles, this does not and should not stop the School taking immediate action to safeguard their children, where required.
+There are four likely scenarios for the Schools to consider when managing any reports of sexual violence and/or sexual harassment.